wanghao-cst/Omni-VideoAssistant/README.md

 ## 🌟 Start here
 ### Download Omni Preview Model
 Download for CLI inference only, gradio web UI will download it automatically.
+Before switch to other video or image, please click "Clear history" first.
+Otherwise, it will generate answer related to the last input.
 [Omni Preview Model 6.1](https://huggingface.co/harvey2333/omni_video_assistant_6_1)

 ### Inference in Gradio Web UI